cri-o/cri-o/tutorials/kubeadm.md

 Given you've set CIDR, and you've properly set the kubelet file, all you need to do is start crio (as defined [here](setup.md)), and run:
 `kubeadm init --pod-network-cidr=$CIDR`

-# Running kubeadm in a off line network
+# Running kubeadm in an off line network

 We will assume that the user has installed CRI-O and alls necessary packages.
 We will also assume that all necessary components are configured and everything is working as expected.
 The user should have a private repo where the docker images are pushed.
 Sample of images fot version 1.18.2: